edibletoe/Teamkill-Maps/README.md

 You might also want to pick up a mapping tool that can make Quake maps, like Trenchbroom: https://trenchbroom.github.io

+To get your map ready for Teamkill, export your map .tscn file and its required resources as a .pck file using the built-in Export function (Remind me to update these guidelines)

 If you're new to Godot Engine, the documentation is pretty solid! https://docs.godotengine.org/en/stable/index.html They've also compiled a list of tutorials & resources/tools/etc to help you get into the swing of it https://docs.godotengine.org/en/stable/community/tutorials.html